-Gulf Coast banking executives faced a challenge like never before when COVID-19 shut down the economy.
-Many made herculean efforts to help their business banking clients survive, but much work remains to be done.
+Area banking executives faced a challenge like never before when COVID-19 shut down the economy.
+Many made herculean efforts to help their business banking clients survive, but much work remains.

 The past three months have been a wild ride for the Gulf Coast economy, particularly the banks that feed it capital.
 In response to the pandemic, banks quickly adjusted their operations, closing down branches, restricting them to drive-thru service or limiting in-person service.